Township: Philippines

 In the Philippines, townships refer to administrative divisions established during the American Civil Government in the country.
 Many of these political divisions were originally established as rancherias during the Spanish Regime.
 The term was later replaced with "municipal district".
 Most municipal districts would later be converted into regular municipalities by executive orders from the Philippine president.

 Mambukal, a hill station geographically located in Murcia, Negros Occidental, is the only legally constituted township in the Philippines, created under Republic Act No. 1964, approved in June 1957.

 As a term, the word "township" in the Philippines is used to refer to new developments with their own amenities, including both vertical and horizontal projects.
 The modern and largest townships in the Philippines are New Clark City with 9,450 hectares in Capas of Tarlac, Hamilo Coast with 5,900 hectares in Nasugbu of Batangas, Nuvali with 2,290 hectares in Santa Rosa of Laguna, Lancaster New City with 2,000 hectares in Kawit Imus GenTri of Cavite, Vista City with 1,500 hectares in Las Piñas Muntinlupa of Metro Manila, and Dasmariñas of Cavite, Twin Lakes with 1,149 hectares in Tagaytay of Cavite and Alviera with 1,125 hectares in Porac of Pampanga.
 The majority of the current townships are near Metro Manila, which permits faster access to the capital region by road or rail transport.

 Post-Soviet countries

-In the Commonwealth of Independent States and states of the former Russian Empire and Soviet Union, township is sometimes used to denote a small semi-urban, sometimes industrial, settlement and used to translate the terms посёлок городско́го ти́па (posjólok gorodskóvo típa, townlet), посад (posad), местечко (mestechko, from Polish "miasteczko", a small town; in the cases of predominant Jewish population the latter is sometimes translated as shtetl).
+The former Russian Empire, Soviet Union, and Commonwealth of Independent States states is sometimes used to denote a small semi-urban, sometimes industrial, settlement and used to translate the terms поселок городского типа (townlet), посад (posad), местечко (mestechko, from Polish "miasteczko", a small town; in the cases of predominant Jewish population the latter is sometimes translated as shtetl).